 (b) war, insurrection, riot, civil commotion, act or threat of terrorism;

 (c) lightning, earthquake, fire, flood, storm, or extreme weather condition;

 (d) theft, malicious damage;

-(e) strike, lockout, industrial dispute (whether affecting the workforce of a party and/or any other person);
+(e) strike, lockout, industrial dispute (whether affecting the workforce of QA or you and/or any other person);

 (f) breakdown or failure of plant or machinery;